locaweb/multitenancy_tools/README.md

 # MultitenancyTools

 This gem is a collection of tools that can be used to handle multitenant Ruby/Rails apps.
-The currently only supported database is PostgreSQL.
+The currently only supported database is PostgreSQL and there is no plan to support other databases.

 ## Installation